bowen0701/docker-scala-spark-ml-zeppelin/README.md

 To use `sbt` we would like to put our Scala project scripts in a nested directories

-`src/main/scala/org`
+`src/main/scala/com`

-Note that "org" is a general-purpose directory name, which could be our org, comapany, or team name, to separate scripts for preventing conflicts.
+Note that "com" is a general-purpose directory name, which could be our comapany, org, or team name, to separate scripts for preventing conflicts.

 ### Create build.sbt